japila-books/pyspark-internals/docs/configuration-properties.md

 **spark.python.use.daemon**

-Because forking processes from Java is expensive, we prefer to launch a single Python daemon, `pyspark/daemon.py` (by default) and tell it to fork new workers for our tasks.
-This daemon currently only works on UNIX-based systems now because it uses signals for child management, so we can also fall back to launching workers, `pyspark/worker.py` (by default) directly.
+Because forking processes from Java is expensive, PySpark prefers launching a single Python daemon ([spark.python.daemon.module](#spark.python.daemon.module)) to fork new workers for tasks.
+This daemon currently only works on UNIX-based systems now because it uses signals for child management, so we can also fall back to launching workers ([spark.python.worker.module](#spark.python.worker.module)) directly.

 Default: `true` (unless PySpark runs on Windows)